 Why is US Revoking Student Visas?

 According to a report from the Times of India, many Indian students in the US have recently received emails from their designated school officials (DSOs) informing them that their F-1 student visas are no longer valid and that they must leave right away.
+Hence, several students had their US student visa revoked.
 An immigration lawyer from Texas, Chand Paravathneni, is currently handling about 30 of these cases and noted that "revoking SEVIS (Student and Exchange Visitor Information System) for offenses like drinking and driving, changing lanes, or speeding is extremely rare."

 Reasons for overnight revoking of student visas in USA include -